Sightseeing Spots

 Ageo Maruyama Park

-Ageo Maruyama Park opened in 1978 with the theme of "harmony between water and greenery."
-It has a small animal corner, a children's amusement park, a barbecue area, a center for learning about nature, and a large pond, making it a popular place to visit.
+Ageo Maruyama Park was opened in 1978 with the theme "a harmony of greenery and water."
+It has a small animal corner, a children's amusement park, a barbecue area, a nature learning center, and a large pond, making it a popular place to visit.

 Kasukabe Yumoto Hot Spring